cado-security/product-help/docs/cado/manage/users-authentication/sso/okta_saml.md

 # How to Set Up the Okta SAML Integration

-You can enable the Okta SAML Integration beta in the Cado platform by navigating to `Settings > SSO > Okta SAML`.
+You can enable the Okta SAML Integration beta in the / Forensic Acquisition and Investigation platform by navigating to `Settings > SSO > Okta SAML`.

 ### Setting up Okta SSO

 1. Open the Okta admin dashboard and go to `Applications > Applications`.
 2. Click **Create App Integration**.
 3. Select **SAML 2.0** and click **Next**.
-4. Name the Cado SAML app.
+4. Name the / Forensic Acquisition and Investigation SAML app.
 5. Add a Single Sign-On URL.
-This should be the URL you use to access Cado in the browser, appended with `/api/v2/auth/saml/okta` (e.g., https://my.cado.instance/api/v2/auth/saml/okta).
+This should be the URL you use to access / Forensic Acquisition and Investigation in the browser, appended with `/api/v2/auth/saml/okta` (e.g., https://my.cado.instance/api/v2/auth/saml/okta).
 6. Add an Audience URI (SP Entity ID), typically the instance URL (e.g., https://my.cado.instance).
 7. Add an Attribute Statement:
    - **Name**: `emailAttrStatement`